 Not far from the stadium is the Georg Kolbe Museum in Berlin's Westend.
 It is located in the studio house of the famous sculptor (1877–1947) and exhibits an impressive collection of classical modern and contemporary art.
 Afterwards you climb the Teufelsberg.
 The second highest point in Berlin is actually a mountain of rubble which was formed after the Second World War.
 The Americans used it for a long time as a listening station, which can still be seen today from the five radar domes.
 You can visit the complex, a popular photo scene with morbid charm, as part of guided tours.

 A short cycle route takes you further into the romantic old town of Spandau.
 Stroll through the narrow streets and take in the medieval charm of the old town of Spandau.
 An impressive building in the vicinity is the Spandau Citadel, a fortress dating back to the 16th century.
-If lunch in a rustic ambience is your thing, then dine atZitadellen Wirtschaft.
-Or head to Altstadt Burger for a quick alternative, for instance.
-Vegetarian delicacies in bread rolls are also served here.
-You will start the second half of the day invigorated.
+For lunch, a trip to the old town is a good idea, for example to the Altstadt Burger.
+If you wish, he will also serve you vegetarian delicacies between two halves of a bun.
+Thus fortified, you start the second half of the day.